 Luckily, we’ve got you covered.
 Let’s break down how to budget on a 50k salary.

-Assuming you’re on the younger side and single (it’s okay, budget through pain), this plan goes over the recommended allocations for a $50,000 salary.
+Assuming you’re on the younger side and single (it’s okay, budget through pain), this plan goes over the recommended allocations to budget on a $50k salary.
 Ready?
 Let’s go!

 Taxes & After-Tax Income